jianzhi-1/cs262a/ebpf.md

 ### Why did this paper have an impact?

-eBPF is very impactful because it acts as an add-on component to an otherwise monolithic system.
+eBPF is very impactful because it acts as an add-on component to an otherwise monolithic system, so there are a lot of potential applications.
 The add-on capability allows applications to use it for data collection and telemetry.
 As such, it is used in next-generation networking (optimised performance, load-balancing), observability, and security functionality.